-From their top-selling album What’s The Story Morning Glory?, Oasisโ€™s timeless hit โ€œWonderwallโ€ has become an anthem of the โ€˜90s Britpop era, captivating fans with its great lyrics, emotive vocals, and unforgettable acoustic melody.
-Despite its global success, the meaning behind the lyrics of โ€œWonderwallโ€ has sparked endless debate.
+From their top-selling album What’s The Story Morning Glory?, Oasis‘ hit “Wonderwall” became one of the most successful songs of the 1990s Britpop era.
+Despite its global success, the meaning behind the lyrics has sparked endless debate.
 Is it a love song?
 A tribute to someone special?
-Or something deeper?
+Or is it about something else?

-“Wonderwall” Lyrics Meaning: Line by Line
+“Wonderwall” Meaning: Line by Line

 Verse 1: A Call to Action